 With Yearly Growth Cycle

-You might get confused between McColley’s Finale and Prince of Orange, but I assure you that they are different.
+You might get confused between McColley’s Finale and Prince of Orange, but they are different.

 Philodendron McColley’s Finale: Grow and Care Guide